 Using Non Go Pro Cameras in Go Pro Studio

-You are able to import clips from other cameras into Go Pro Studio but be aware that you will need to convert them to MP4 files first…a small price to pay in my book : )
+You are able to import clips from other cameras into Go Pro Studio.
+However, be aware that you will need to convert them to MP4 files first.
+A small price to pay in my book : )

-Caveat: When using Flux, the Studio software takes a lonnnnng time to render the clips, especially so for the longer clips so keep the length of your effects pretty short if time is of the essence (long, drawn out slow motion clips can get boring anyway…use it sparingly).
+Caveat: When using Flux, the Studio software takes a lonnnnng time to render the clips.
+This is especially so for the longer clips so keep the length of your effects pretty short.
+If time is of the essence, long, drawn out slow motion clips can get boring anyway.
+Use it sparingly).

-So, in a nutshell, download the Go Pro Studio software today, have a play and see what it can do for your clips…bet you get addicted and start slowing everything down!
+So, in a nutshell.
+Download the Go Pro Studio software today, have a play and see what it can do for your clips.
+I bet you get addicted and start slowing everything down!